Bolivia Adventure

 Day 4

 This is the last full day of our high-altitude adaptation.
-All day we will spend around Tupiza at an altitude about 3000 meters above sea level.
+All day, we will spend around Tupiza at about 3000 meters above sea level.

 Early in the morning, we will stay at Devil’s Door (Puerta Del Diablo) — the natural gates to the red mountains Cordillera de Chicas to meet the first sun rays.
-Later we will walk deep into the impressive Cañón del Inca with tall red spires on both sides of this amazing gorge.
+Later, we will walk deep into the impressive Cañón del Inca with tall red spires on both sides of this impressive gorge.

-Afternoon we will check out another gorgeous rock formation El Sillar.
+We will check out another gorgeous rock formation, El Sillar, in the afternoon.
 The Sillar is a fantastic vista between two different valleys overhung by two high peaks.
 There is a 360° view of the surroundings.
-Peaks seem to be carved in the shape of needles, and colors are shining: the red of rocks, the green of hills, the ochre of needles and mountain peaks, and the cream color of the sand in the ravine.
+Cliffs seem to be carved in the shape of needles, and colors are shining: the red of rocks, the green of hills, the ochre of needles and mountain peaks, and the cream color of the sand in the ravine.
 First, we will walk it at the bottom, and during the golden hour, we will climb to a spectacular viewpoint the way above El Sillar to see these spires at sunset.

 Included: transportation in Tupiza, English guide, hotel in Tupiza